elijah-waichong-chan/go2-convex-mpc/README.md

 ## Introduction

-This repository contains a full implementation of a **Convex Model Predictive Controller (MPC)** for the Unitree Go2 quadruped robot in MuJoCo simulation.
+This repository contains a full implementation of a **Convex Model Predictive Controller (MPC)** in MuJoCo simulation with a Unitree Go2 quadruped robot .

-The controller is designed following the methodology described in the MIT publication:
+The controller is designed following the methodology described in the following publication:

 > **"Dynamic Locomotion in the MIT Cheetah 3 Through Convex Model-Predictive Control"**
 > https://dspace.mit.edu/bitstream/handle/1721.1/138000/convex_mpc_2fix.pdf